ritsuwastaken/l2ui/README.md

 ## Description
 `l2ui.dll` is a simple lib, useful for injecting multiple custom DLLs into the L2 process.
+> ⚠️ This library is imported dynamically by a game client, but by the time it is loaded, it might be too late to apply some patches.
+See [dinput8](https://github.com/ritsuwastaken/dinput8) for an example of how to load your custom libraries earlier.

 ## Download
 Get the latest version from [Releases](https://github.com/ritsuwastaken/l2ui/releases).